adobe-apiplatform/umapi-documentation/docs/en/api/QueryProducts.md

 ---
 layout: default
-nav_link: Query Products
+nav_link: Product APIs
-nav_order: 530
+nav_order: 454
 nav_level: 3
 lang: en
+title: Product APIs
 ---

-# List and Query Products

-Information about Adobe products used in your organization is available through the **{orgId}/products/** resource.
+Product information defined for your organization in the [Admin Console](https://adminconsole.adobe.com/enterprise/) is available through the **{orgId}/products/** resource.
+You can list products and examine information for individual products.

-* Retrieve a paged list of all products for your organization:
+* Get a paged list of products for your organization.

 ```
-GET [UM_Server]/{orgId}/products
+GET /v2/usermanagement/{orgId}/products/
 ```
-* Access information for individual products by their unique ID.
+* Retrieve information for an individual product by its unique ID.

 ```
-GET [UM_Server]/{orgId}/products/{productId}
+GET /v2/usermanagement/{orgId}/products/{productId}
 ```
+### Request headers

+You must include these headers in all requests:

+* **Authorization** : A current access token obtained from login request.
+* **x-api-key** : The API key for your organization, obtained from the Developer Portal.

 ***